jerryscript-project/jerryscript/targets/esp8266/docs/ESP-PREREQUISITES.md

 * disconnect GPIO0 so that it is floating
 * connect GPIO2 with serial of 470 Ohm + LED and to GND
 * power On

-LED should blink on and off every second